PLATINUM2022

 SOURCE: Self-reported by organization

 As a private, nonprofit organization, Homeless Solutions has been helping the homeless and working poor in our community since 1983.
 We are unique in what we do.
-It’s not just about providing a warm meal and a place to sleep.
+Its not just about providing a warm meal and a place to sleep.
 Our goal is to give those who we serve the tools and surroundings they need to rebuild their lives and become self-sufficient - a "hand up, not a handout".
 What sets our nonprofit apart from others is our Continuum of Housing options including our Emergency Shelter, Transitional Housing Program (THP) for families, Mt.
-Kemble Home for senior women, Warming Center for street homeless in the winter, Promising Solutions campus for single women in shared housing, and the 74 Affordable Rental Housing units we own and operate.
-Last year, our programs and services helped over 5O0 people.
+Kemble Home for senior women, Warming Center for street homeless in the winter, HSI Women's Campus for single women in shared housing, and the 74 Affordable Rental Housing units we own and operate.
+Last year, our programs and services helped over 500 people.

 Our programs